RiccardoZappitelli/RCPepTelegram/README.md

-screenstreamstart - Sets you a link to a screen stream. webcamstreamstop - Stops the webcam stream. screenstreamstop - Stops the screen stream.
+screenstreamstart - Sets you a link to a screen stream. webcamstreamstop - Stops the webcam stream. screenstreamstop - Stops the screen stream. webcamandscreenstreamstart - Sets you a link to a webcam and screen stream. webcamandscreenstreamstop - Stops the webcam and screen stream.
 🔊 Audio & Volume
 breath - Play breathing sound. pss - Play "psst" sound.